The Ozarks is home to a large, mysterious, creature that is said by some to resemble a dark, shaggy, grotesque panther.

 It seems irrational to try to explain a mystery with fairytale stories of ghosts and phantoms from across the ocean, but in the same areas that the Ozark Howlers are sighted, there were stories of large, black, shaggy, headless, phantom dogs, some the size of bulls.
 Yet their behavior was more like a stalking large cat or panther.

-It is also interesting to note that historical accounts mention feral cats, wildcats, lynxes, bobcats, mountain lions (cougars, pumas), as being separate from panthers.
-Many stories confuse panthers with regular panthers, melanistic mountain lions, or jaguars.
-More than one story includes a panther being killed and being put on display because no one had seen one before, yet they all knew what a mountain lion was.
+It is also interesting to note that many historical accounts mention feral cats, wildcats, bobcats, lynxes, mountain lions (catamounts, cougars, pumas), as being separate from panthers.
+Many stories confuse howlers with regular panthers, melanistic mountain lions, or jaguars.
+For instance, one story includes a panther being killed and being put on display because no one had seen one before, yet they all knew what a mountain lion was.

 Hoaxes and Frauds